Jamari Thrash: Louisville

 Thrash would decide to transfer to Louisville to play out the rest of his career.
 In Thrash's Louisville debut in week one, he caught seven passes for 88 yards and two touchdowns, as he helped the Cardinals start their season off with a win beating Georgia Tech.
 In week three, Thrash would haul in four receptions for 159 yards, and a huge 85-yard touchdown, as he helped Louisville survive Indiana 21–14.

+College Stats

+Thrash played in 49 games and had 167 receptions for 2,610 yards.
+He averaged 15.6 yards/reception and had 18 touchdowns.
+He averaged 53.3 yards per game.
+Throughout his college career, he had 4 rushing attempts for 22 yards and 1 touchdown.

 Professional career

-Thrash was drafted by the Cleveland Browns in the 5th round, with the 156th overall pick, in the 2024 NFL draft.
+Thrash was drafted by the Cleveland Browns in the fifth round, with the 156th overall pick, in the 2024 NFL draft.
+He made nine appearances for Cleveland during his rookie campaign, recording three receptions for 22 scoreless yards.

+On December 13, 2025, Thrash was waived by the Browns after Garrett Dellinger was signed to the team's active roster.
+Two days later, the Browns cut Dellinger and re-signed Thrash to their 53-man roster.

+On April 6, 2026, Thrash re-signed with the Browns.
+He was waived on August 7 with an injury designation and reverted to injured reserve the next day.
+On September 11, Thrash was waived from injured reserve.